Business Rate Retail Discount

-The rateable value of the property mentioned in (a), or the aggregate rateable value of all the properties mentioned in (b), must not exceed £17,999 outside London or £25,499 in London on each day for which relief is being sought.
+The aggregate rateable value of all the properties mentioned in (b) must not exceed £19,999 outside London or £27,999 in London on each day for which relief is being sought.
 If the rateable value, or aggregate rateable value, increases above those levels, relief will cease from the day of the increase.

 Certain changes in circumstances will need to be notified to the local authority by a ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are—

 (a) the ratepayer taking up occupation of an additional property, and

 (b) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.